Bin Akao: Post-war activism

-Akao was defeated for re-election in 1945, and shortly thereafter was purged by the US military occupation of Japan as a wartime leader.
+Akao was defeated for re-election in 1945, and shortly thereafter was purged by the US military occupation of Japan as a ultranationalist leader.
 Akao's purge was reversed in 1951 as part of the Reverse Course and he vowed to return to elected office.
-To this end, Akao established a new political party, the Greater Japan Patriotic Party (GJPP), which was ideologically virulently anti-communist and pro-American.
-As a member of this party, Akao stood for several elected positions but never won.
-Increasingly, he seemed less interested in winning elections and more interested in stirring up debate.
-His use of noise trucks and street corner speechifying was a model for later right-wing movements in Japan.
+To this end, Akao established a new political party, the Greater Japan Patriotic Party (GJPP; also rendered Great Japan Patriots' Party), which was ideologically virulently anti-communist and pro-American (and pro-British).
+By the mid-1980s the party claimed around 3,000 members.
+As a member of this party, Akao stood for several elected positions but never won after 1942, gaining a peak of 122,532 votes in the national at-large constituency for the House of Councillors in one election; overall he is reported to have run approximately 26 times across House of Representatives, House of Councillors, and Tokyo gubernatorial races.
+Increasingly, he seemed less interested in winning elections and more interested in stirring up debate, often running to gain legal speech opportunities during campaigns.
+He advocated abolishing the House of Councillors and urged voters to abstain or not vote for him.
+His use of noise trucks and street corner speechifying, famous at locations like Ginza's Sukiyabashi, was a model for later right-wing movements in Japan.

 In 1960, during the Anpo protests against the US-Japan Security Treaty, Akao became convinced that Japan was on the verge of a communist revolution and sought to rally right-wing groups to engage in counter-protests.
-Both Otoya Yamaguchi, who assassinated Inejirō Asanuma, and Kazutaka Komori, who perpetrated the Shimanaka Incident, were 17-year-old members of the GJPP who resigned from the party shortly before committing their violent attacks, leading many people to speculate that Akao had ordered both attacks.
-Akao was arrested for conspiracy to murder in the wake of the Shimanaka Incident, but was not indicted due to lack of evidence, and instead was sentenced to eight months in prison for the lesser charges of disturbing the peace and intimidation.
+On 12 October 1960, Akao and over a dozen GJPP members attended a Japan Socialist Party rally at Hibiya Public Hall, securing seats near the front by purchasing scalped tickets.
+After 17-year-old party member (who had recently resigned) Otoya Yamaguchi fatally stabbed JSP chairman Inejirō Asanuma on stage, Akao remarked to someone nearby upon noticing limited bleeding, "Little boy, did you miss your chance?" (坊や、やりそこなったかな).
+Newsreel footage from "Mainichi News" captured him praising the act with "The boy did well, he's great" (坊やがよくやったもんだ、偉いもんだ) and welcoming a girl who had traveled to Tokyo intending to assassinate the Japan Teachers' Union chairman.
+Akao kept a portrait of Yamaguchi on a Shinto altar in his home and listed him among his heroes (alongside Chiang Kai-shek, Jesus Christ, and himself).